jpakkane/pystd/readme.md

 ## Limitations

-Only tested with GCC on x86_64 Linux.
+Tested with GCC and Clang on Linux and macOS.
+Does not work with MSVC as it has not yet added support for pack indexing.